Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- At home this year, Los Angeles has two wins against the spread and is 4-1 overall.
+- Los Angeles has covered the spread twice at home, and is 4-1 overall there, this season.

-- At home, the Rams have one win ATS (1-2) as 7-point favorites or more.
+- The Rams have one win ATS (1-2) as 7-point favorites or greater at home.

-- Los Angeles has gone over the total in three of five games at home this season.
+- In five games at home this year, Los Angeles has hit the over three times.

-- Away from home, Tennessee is 3-1 against the spread, and 3-1 overall.
+- Away from home, Tennessee is 3-1 overall and 3-1 against the spread.

-- In four road games this season, Tennessee has hit the over every time.

 Powered by Data Skrive.